Polish judge on front line of EU clash

 The Polish foreign ministry declined to comment.

-PiS has in the past said its reforms were needed to purge former communist stooges and that the EU has no legal right to intervene.
+PiS has in the past said its judicial reforms were needed to purge former communist stooges and that the EU has no legal mandate to intervene.